-- Federal waters off of North Carolina often close during the top fishing months due to the Northern Zone quota being met. - The years of data used to allocate the commercial annual catch limit between the Northern and Southern Zones were years when harvest was lower in North Carolina due to fall hurricanes and do not accurately represent harvest capacity in the area. - The entire Atlantic coast is fishing on the same biomass of fish, but the Southern Zone receives a significantly larger proportion of the commercial quota. - There is concern that allocations between the commercial and recreational sector do not accurately represent the proportion of harvest between the two sectors.
+- Federal waters off of North Carolina often close during the top fishing months due to the Northern Zone quota being met. - The years used to allocate the commercial annual catch limit between the Northern and Southern Zones were years when harvest was lower in North Carolina due to fall hurricanes and is not an accurate representation of harvest capacity in the area. - The entire Atlantic coast is fishing on the same biomass of fish, but the Southern Zone receives a significantly larger proportion of the commercial quota. - There is concern that allocations between the commercial and recreational sector do not accurately affect the proportion of harvest between the two sectors.